-- 1. Such project information can include, but is not limited to, scope, capacity, level of service, functionality, reliability, etc. - 2.
-Characterizations for individual scope elements such as guideway, vehicles, systems, etc., shall be sufficient to provide FTA with a project-level and element-level of understanding. - 3.
-For projects in project development or engineering, the PMOC shall review and characterize the project sponsor's project scope in terms of its descriptions, designs, products, etc. using the checklist from Appendix A to determine that:

-- a) The scope is substantially consistent with the scope adopted in the environmental decision document (e.g., Record of Decision, Finding of No Significant Impact or Categorical Exclusion); - b) The scope will support the level and quality of revenue service typically offered by the project sponsor; - c) Proprietary systems or methods specified will permit a reasonable number of construction contractors with the appropriate expertise to compete for construction packages; - d) Major work details, structural element dimensions, design interfaces, and physical interfaces are complete and well-defined; - e) Plans and drawings or performance specifications are adequate in terms of content, presentation, clarity, cross-referencing, and detail; - f) Roles and responsibilities of construction contractors versus those of the project sponsor's team of staff and consultants or other third parties are well-defined; and - g) The project is constructible. - 4.
-Review and characterize the project sponsor's project systems and vehicle design.
-Determine whether the project sponsor has matched appropriate technologies with the planned transit applications for the best performance at a reasonable cost. - 5.
-In the absence of adequate scope detail for a given level of design, the PMOC shall validate project data by comparing the current project sponsor assumptions to relevant, identifiable industry standards or experience. - 6.
-The PMOC's findings should be presented in order of importance (most likely, largest consequences, etc.) and accompanied by recommendations for modifications or additional work by the project sponsor along with a time frame for the performance of the work.
+- 1) Such project information can include but is not limited to scope, capacity, level of service, functionality, reliability, etc. - 2) Characterizations for individual scope elements such as guideway, vehicles, systems, etc. shall be sufficient to provide FTA with a project-level and element-level of understanding. - 3) For projects in Project Development or Engineering, the PMOC shall review and characterize the Sponsor's project scope in terms of its descriptions, designs, products, etc. using the checklist from Appendix B to determine that: - a) The scope is substantially consistent with the scope adopted in the environmental decision document, e.g., Record of Decision, Finding of No Significant Impact or Categorical Exclusion; - b) The scope will support the level and quality of revenue service typically offered by the Sponsor; - c) Proprietary systems or methods specified will permit a reasonable number of construction contractors with the appropriate expertise to compete for construction packages; - d) Major work details, structural element dimensions, design interfaces and physical interfaces are complete and well defined; - e) Plans and drawings or performance specifications are adequate in terms of content, presentation, clarity, cross-referencing and detail; - f) Roles and responsibilities of construction contractors versus those of the Sponsor's team of staff and consultants or other third-parties are well defined; - g) Project is constructible. - 4) Review and characterize the Sponsor's project systems and vehicle design.
+Determine whether the Sponsor has matched appropriate technologies with the planned transit applications for the best performance at a reasonable cost. - 5) In the absence of adequate scope detail for a given level of design, the PMOC shall validate project data by comparing the current Sponsor assumptions to relevant, identifiable industry standards or experience. - 6) The PMOC's findings should be presented in order of importance (most likely, largest consequences, etc.) and accompanied by recommendations for modifications or additional work by the Sponsor along with a time frame for the performance of the work.

-7.0 REPORTS, PAPERS, PRESENTATIONS
+7.0 REPORT, PRESENTATION, RECONCILIATION

-The PMOC shall provide the COR/ACOR with a written report, formatted in compliance with OP 01, of their findings, analyses, recommendations, professional opinions, and description of the review activities undertaken, as well as other supporting information.

-After the COR/ACOR has transmitted formal acceptance of the report, the PMOC should share the report with the project sponsor.
-If there are differences of opinion between the PMOC and the project sponsor regarding the PMOC's findings, the COR/ACOR may direct the PMOC to reconcile their findings with the project sponsor and provide the COR/ACOR with a report addendum covering the modifications agreed upon by the project sponsor and PMOC.
+The PMOC shall provide FTA with a written report of its findings, analysis, recommendations, professional opinions, and a description of the review activities undertaken.
+After FTA approval, the PMOC should share the report with the Sponsor.
+In the event that differences of opinion exist between the PMOC and the Sponsor regarding the PMOC's findings, the FTA may direct the PMOC to reconcile its findings with the Sponsor and provide FTA with a report addendum covering the agreed modifications by the Sponsor and PMOC.

-When directed by the COR/ACOR, the PMOC shall perform data analysis and develop data models that meet FTA requirements using Microsoft Office products, such as Excel and Word, and use FTA templates when provided.

-Upon approval by the COR/ACOR, the PMOC may add other software as required, but they should provide the COR/ACOR with documentation and report data when complete.
+The report formatting requirements of OP 01 apply.
+When necessary, the PMOC shall perform data analysis and develop data models that meet FTA requirements using Microsoft Office products such as Excel and Word and use FTA-templates when provided.
+The PMOC may add other software as required but documentation and report data shall be made available to FTA.

-APPENDIX A: ACCEPTABLE QUALITY LEVEL
+APPENDIX A